Indian Residential Schools Settlement Agreement

 - assistance with transportation may be offered when professional counseling and cultural support services are not locally available.

-For more information, please visit Health Canada.
+For more information, please visit Indian Residential Schools Resolution Health Support Program.

 The Advocacy and Public Information Program (APIP) was a contribution funding program to support the sharing of information and to ensure that Indigenous communities, particularly former Indian Residential School students and their families, are aware of all aspects of the Settlement Agreement.
 From 2007 to 2014, over $28 million was fully invested into 165 regional and national projects across Canada.
 Of these APIP funds, a total of $1.8 million was provided from 2011-2012 to 2013-2014 to support travel and accommodations for former students to attend Truth and Reconciliation Commission national events.
 The APIP program expired on March 31, 2014.